JoaoCostaIFG/LPOO/docs/README.md

 Implementing this pattern made it possible to have ranged attacks in our game and helped us separate the responsibilities of attacking and colliding.
-The only downside of our implementation is that instantiating an object can be a bit more cumbersome, since we need to give it an attack strategy and a range.
+There are downsides though.
+This implementation makes the instantiation of aggressive elements be a bit more cumbersome, since we need to give it them an attack strategy and a range value.
+The other downside is related to the **Skane** and the way it attacks enemies.
+The **Skane** only attacks enemies that it collides with, so its attacks are tied to its collisions.
+We could make it so the **Skane** attempts to attack every enemy in the Room each frame, using its attack strategy but that would be inefficient, so the **Skane** attacks using its collision strategy (in contrast to all the other game elements capable of aggression).

 ### Creating the game's elements